 Domestic Abuse and Immigration Status

 If you are a permanent resident (PR):

 - You will not lose your permanent resident status

 - You will not be deported

 for reporting that your sponsor abuses you or for leaving an abusive relationship with your sponsor.

 If you do not have permanent resident status - for example, if you are a refugee claimant or live-in caregiver - you might have more difficulty.

 In this situation, you may be able to apply for permanent resident status on humanitarian and compassionate ("H & C") grounds.
 You should contact a lawyer or community legal clinic for advice.

 Find more information about humanitarian and compassionate applications on the Immigration, Refugee and Citizenship Canada website.
-You can also call the IRCC Call Centre for more information.

 You will not lose rights to your children for reporting abuse or leaving an abusive marriage or relationship.